 - Continue configuring your call flow to your personal preference.
 Then, click Save at the top of the page to save your call flow.

-Once your tracking numbers have received voicemails, you'll be able to review your transcriptions in your Voicemail report, caller timeline, and email notifications.
+Once your tracking numbers have received voicemails, you'll be able to review your transcripts in your Voicemail report, caller timeline, and email notifications.

-Use this set of instructions to review voicemail transcriptions on your call log.
+Use this set of instructions to review voicemail transcripts on your call log.

 - Select Activity at the top of the page.